Swirrl/grafter-docs/_example/index.md

 ---
 # Example

-This illustrative example shows how you can use Grafter to manufacture Linked Data from a source CSV file.
+This illustrative example shows how you can use Grafter to manufacture linked data from a source CSV file.

 Developing a Grafter transformation involves several tasks: